How to care for your cat this autumn?

 Arthritis in cats, how to sooth your cat?

-Autumn is a beautiful season, the leaves are changing colours, you tend to enjoy better a nice warm beverage, make sure it’s a beautiful season for your feline friend too!
+Autumn is a beautiful season, make sure it’s a beautiful season for your feline friend too!